 Refinery29 tells us:

 “The Spanish retail powerhouse quietly introduced Ungendered, a new section in its TRF label.
-The 16 items range from T-shirts and sweatshirts to denim and Bermuda shorts — unisex basics in neutral colorways, constructed from comfortable cottons and cotton blends.
+The 16 items range from T-shirts and sweatshirts to denim and Bermuda shorts — unisex basics in neutral colorways, constructed from comfortable cotton and cotton blends.
 On the website, pieces from the inaugural collection are photographed on both a male and female model.
-And because it’s Zara we’re talking about (and specifically, its casual, more-affordable TRF range), nothing tops $50.”
+And because it’s Zara we’re talking about (and specifically, its casual, more affordable TRF range), nothing tops $50.”

 And there’s Selfridges latest initiative, Agender, a pop-up department that aims to create a ‘genderless shopping experience’ within the London department store.
 It explains itself as ‘a celebration of fashion without definition.
 Exploring and examining shifting gender boundaries through ground-breaking fashion, music and design collaborations.’